kadena-docs/kadena-docs/docs/smart-contracts/transactions.md

 Depending on the logic in the smart contract, each part of the transaction might be initiated by the same entity or required to be initiated by different entities.
 The logic in the smart contract also determines whether each step can be rolled back to a previous state under specific conditions or discontinued as an incomplete operation.

-Much like single-step transactions, the node receiving the first step in a defpact transaction message assigns the message a unique identifier (pact-id).
+Much like single-step transactions, the node receiving the first step in a `defpact` transaction message assigns the message a unique identifier (pact-id).
-This identifier is what ties the steps together as parts of the same transaction..
+This identifier is what ties the steps together as parts of the same transaction.
+The remainder of the workflow for the first step in a `defpact` transaction is the same as any other execution request.

 ### Two-step transactions without rollback